eugenegancw/Blackjack/README.md

 **Steps to Execute**

-1. Ensure you have Python installed on your machine and install requirements using: *pip install requirements.txt*
+1. Ensure you have Python installed on your machine and install requirements using: *pip install -r requirements.txt*
 1. Navigate to the main directory.
 1. To play the game, run the following command: *python main.py*